benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 <tt>*_test.go</tt>) and how test functions are named (they must be prefixed
 with <tt>Test</tt>).
 The advantage of being opinionated, however, is that the <tt>go&nbsp;test</tt> tool knows exactly where to look and how to run the tests.
-There's no need for a Makefile or metadata describing where the tests live &mdash; if  files and functions are named in the standard way, Go already knows where to look.</p>
+There's no need for a makefile or metadata describing where the tests live &mdash; if  files and functions are named in the standard way, Go already knows where to look.</p>